strontic/strontic.github.io/xcyclopedia/library/where.exe-6990615C65E7465D37CC488F4F80334E.md

 ## Possible Misuse

 *The following table contains possible examples of `where.exe` being misused.
-While `where.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `where.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --